ahmadelbaba/HealthyHearts/README.md

 17. KidneyDisease – (Yes/No) – Not including kidney stones, bladder infection or incontinence, were you ever told you had kidney disease?
 18. SkinCancer – (Yes/No) – Have you had or do you have skin cancer?

-## **QUESTIONS TO BE ANSWERED**
+## **QUESTION TO BE ANSWERED**

-Through this data analysis project we hope to answer the following questions:
+Through this data analysis project we hope to answer the following question:

 **_What social and/or biological factors impact the likelihood of a person getting a heart disease?_**